opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/Data-Input-Message-Elements.md

 - **EM field label**: Periods
 - **Valid Values**: Valid data options for this element are Week, Month, Quarter, and Year.
 If omitted, the data defaults to Month.
-    The \"Week\" option is only valid with the Beg of Period and End of Period values for \<fgrp\>.
+    The "Week" option is only valid with the Beg of Period and End of Period values for \<fgrp\>.

 ##### \<cname\>\</cname\>